whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Nations Share Three Core Spiritual Practices.md

 Cultivating and giving one's sacred gifts fully is how a person gives their deepest love.
 Training a person to give their sacred gifts trains them to give their deepest love in life, and to be their best self.

 Some people have a special calling to enrich the soil, find food during lean times, or mentor children.
 Others are fighters who protect their people, or mediators who resolve conflict, or historians who keep ancient stories alive.
 I learned that it's up to each of us to find our sacred gift or gifts and our own unique way of making the world a better place.
-Ten Fingers also noted that it's each of our responsibility to help each other find their gifts, since sometimes a person can struggle to discover them on their own.
+The Haudenosaunee teach that it's each of our responsibility to help each other find their gifts, since sometimes a person can struggle to discover them on their own.[xxx-kamana 3 nat|15]

 "Cultivating your gifts" means to develop any necessary skills and wisdom.
 For example, if you're a healer or fighter, then train to be the best healer or fighter you can be in service of people you love.**